caendesilva/Laradocgen/resources/docs/getting-started.md

   - getting-started  # this gets index 1
   - digging-deeper   # this gets index 2
 ```
-Note that the index file is normally hidden from the sidebar as it is accessed by the brand name
+Note that the index file is normally hidden from the sidebar as it is accessed by the brand name.
+The 404 page is also hidden.
 Files that don't have an entry in the index gets the order 999.

 #### Visiting the preview